“Jed Walker is right there in Reacher’s rear-view mirror.” Lee Child

 Bouchercon, Albany, New York, 2012

-James is a member of the International Thriller Writers.
+James is an active member of the International Thriller Writers.

 WHAT THE MEDIA SAY ABOUT JAMES: